The History of Looney Labs

 The 2009 gift was another new game for a Treehouse set, called Nothing Beats a Large.
 Since the game is so easy, the rules were provided simply as a downloadable PDF file.
 The holiday mailing consisted of this beautiful greeting card announcing the new game and a valuable coupon code for money off a purchase from LooneyLabs.com.

 The 2010 gift was another new game for a Treehouse set, called Pharaoh.
 As before, the rules were provided simply as a downloadable PDF file, but this time we didn't even do a physical mailing.
 We also gave out another valuable coupon code for money off a purchase from LooneyLabs.com.

 The 2011 gift was another new game for a Looney Pyramids called Pyramid Shambo.
 This was another digital release, which again included a valuable coupon code from LooneyLabs.com.

 The PDF also includes a recipient-printable holiday card!

 2012: Pink Hijinks

 For 2012, we once again released a new game Andy created for the pyramids.
 As in previous years, we've made the rules available as a free download, so that anyone with some pyramids and a D6 can play the game.
 (It's designed for the pyramid die included with the IceDice set, but you can make it work with a regular D6.)
 However, this game is so cool that we're releasing it as an actual product!
 It comes complete in a cute little pink pyramid carrying bag!
-We sent out a postcard providing a discount on the published version of the game, and we're giving free copies to our biggest fans who've been helping us promote the Looney Pyramids game system.
+We sent out a postcard providing a discount on the published version of the game, and we gave free copies to our biggest pyramid fans who helped us do a promotional push on the pyramids game system.